 No face-to-face hearings will be conducted without prior approval of the President.

-It is not possible for the Tribunal to continue hearing cases within its usual time standards.
-Priority will be given to urgent cases and less urgent cases will be listed in the last quarter of 2020.
+Whilst the Tribunal is currently listing most cases it is not possible for the Tribunal to continue hearing cases within its usual time standards.
+Priority will be given to urgent cases.

 At this stage NCAT will be prioritising cases as follows: